 Past and present.
 Family roles can be obstacles in setting and preserving boundaries.
 Ignoring our own needs might have become our norm.

 Self-care a priority.
 Give permission to put yourself first so the need and motivation to set boundaries become stronger.
 Recognize the importance of feelings and honoring them.

 Be assertive.
 It’s not enough to create boundaries, we actually have to follow through. assertive communicating when a boundary has been crossed and establish an “accept it, or change it, or eliminate it” stance.

-Getting real honest with ourselves helps foster getting real honest with where our boundaries need to be placed, and to maintain them.
+Getting real honest with ourselves helps foster getting real honest with where our boundaries need to be placed, and to explain them and to maintain them.